 This is in one of the often-ignored verses, but the full lyric goes, “The horse was lean and lank, misfortune seemed his lot, we ran into a drifted bank, and there we got upsot."
 According to Minnesota Public Radio, it means upset or overturned, as you can probably guess from the lyrics.
 Judging by its use in other poems and songs of the era, it can also mean upset in the emotional sense.

 3. “Troll the Ancient Yuletide Carol,” From “Deck the Halls.”

 In today’s lingo, this phrase gives us visions of mean people on the internet, ready to launch anonymous attacks on beloved Christmas songs.
 But in the 1800s, the word was often used with one of its now-little-known meanings: to sing loudly and clearly.

 Matin refers to the morning prayers of the Anglican church.
-Although the definition of rime is actually a thin coating of ice, I suspect that it may just be an old, alternate spelling of rhyme.
+Although the definition of rime is actually a thin coating of ice, it may just be an old, alternate spelling of rhyme.

 If you’re like me, your first thought goes to “cloven hooves” and you wonder what that has to do with the birth of Jesus.
 The reason they’re called cloven hooves is because cloven means split or parted—the song is referring to the parting of the clouds in the skies for angels to come down and sing.

 6. "The Holly Bears a Bark as Bitter as Any Gall," From "The Holly and The Ivy."

 Gall means rancor or bitterness of spirit, but it also means bile.
 I suppose bile doesn't often taste good.